JavierEspinosaP/evolution/README.md

 # <div align="center">Virtual Fish Tank - Frontend</div>

 Welcome to the Virtual Fish Tank project!
-This repository contains the frontend of an interactive fish tank simulation that allows users to observe virtual creatures in a dynamic environment.
+This repository contains the frontend of an interactive fish tank simulation that allows users to observe virtual fishes in a dynamic environment.
 The frontend is designed to provide a visually appealing user interface, complete with background music and real-time updates from the backend server.

 ## <div align="center">Table of Contents</div>